WeiDUorg/weidu/README-WeiDU-Changes.txt

   * --quick-menu can install one of the quick selections from the command line.
     Can be combined with --force-(un)install, but only if the latter components are defined in ALWAYS_ASK.
+  * Added some more code dumps to the docs.

 Version 227:
   * REPLACE_BCS_BLOCK(_REGEXP) now parses variable names.